-Brazilian jiu-jitsu is one of the most beautiful grappling martial arts to learn because it teaches such beautiful techniques.
+Brazilian jiu-jitsu is one of the most beautiful grappling martial arts because it teaches such beautiful techniques.
 Furthermore, Brazilian jiu-jitsu has a fantastic ranking system with several colored belts, including the brown belt.

 In this post, we’ve explored a lot about the brown belt level of Brazilian jiu-jitsu; here’s a quick overview of everything we’ve learned:

-- The brown belt is the fourth level in Brazilian jiu-jitsu ranking, following the purple belt and preceding the black belt.
+- The brown belt is the fourth level in the Brazilian jiu-jitsu ranking, following the purple belt and preceding the black belt.

 - BJJ brown belt achievement takes at least three weekly sessions over five to six years, but it is well worth it.